What Are AI Agents for HR and How to Integrate Them Into an Existing Business

 The idea is simple.
 These agents learn what a recruiter or HR manager usually does and copy the pattern.
 They scan data, notice trends, and make small decisions automatically.
 If a candidate meets the basic requirements, the agent moves them forward.
 If not, it archives the application politely and sends a note.

-The technology that allows agents to read resumes is natural language processing, and machine learning is what makes them better with every cycle.
-After a few months, it begins to predict which applicants are most likely to succeed based on previous hires.
+The technology that allows agents to read resumes is natural language processing,and machine learning is what makes them better withevery cycle, which is why many professionals also explore an

 It’s not perfect, but it’s getting smarter with every round of hiring.